 A group of works staff is employed by Norfolk Island Regional Council to carry out works associated with the conservation and maintenance functions defined in the SDA.
-Works staff notionally comprise two painters, two carpenters, one groundsman, and two part-time gardeners, who are supervised by the NIRC Team Leader KAVHA.
+Works staff notionally comprise a crew of seven people (two painters, two carpenters, one groundsman, and two gardeners), supervised by the NIRC Team Leader KAVHA.
 At times works staff are currently also utilised by the NIRC for work in other areas of Norfolk Island.
+Formerly, the KAVHA works crew comprised over 20 staff who undertook a cyclical maintenance schedule.